karthik1609/car_insurance_claims_ai_agent/options.md

 In summary, context level remains the same; the solution is still fully on Azure and self-contained, just with an internal micro-agent architecture.

 ## **Container Diagram (C4 Level 2)**

 Now we show the **containers** inside the multi-agent AI assistant.
-The architecture is broken into multiple agents, each running as an independent container (or process) in Azure’s Agent Service.
+The architecture is broken into multiple agents, each running as an independent container (or process) in Azure's Agent Service.
 These agents communicate and pass data along (agent-to-agent calls).
 Additionally, we include a **Model Router** component that the reasoning agent uses to select the appropriate LLM (GPT-3.5, GPT-4, or a lightweight model) for a given request.

 ```mermaid
 graph TD